-Zurich Airport’s operations produce some emissions that affect air quality.
-The impact of these is essentially local, however.
+Zurich Airportʼs operations produce some emissions that affect air quality.
+However, the impact of these is essentially local.

-At Zurich Airport, air pollutants arise from the following four source categories: aircraft, handling operations, the airport’s infrastructure and landside traffic.
-Because pollutants are produced primarily from the combustion of fossil fuels such as kerosene, diesel or petrol, aircraft are responsible for the majority of emissions, namely around 90% of nitrogen oxides.
+At Zurich Airport, air pollutants arise from the following four source categories: aircraft, handling operations, the airportʼs infrastructure and landside traffic.
+Air pollutants are primarily produced by the combustion of fossil fuels such as kerosene, diesel or petrol, so aircraft account for the majority of emissions and around 90% of nitrogen oxides.

 Once discharged into the atmosphere, emissions do not remain in the same state – their composition changes, and they are diluted and dispersed before actively becoming pollutants.
 These pollutants are measured at certain points and are also modelled over the area as a whole.